 Off-target changes: erm, Houston, we kinda missed

-A concern most people will have heard of is when genome editing makes changes not where it was intended to.
+A concern most people will have heard of is when genome editing makes changes where it was not intended to.
 They’re called off-target effects.

 The method used to edit Lulu and Nana’s embryos was tested in other species.
 There it showed few off-target effects.
 The method used on the babies was an adaption of the method tested on primates.

 Testing Lulu and Nana’s DNA suggested there are no off-target effects.
 We’re told that there will be more testing off this from blood samples later.

 Some animals with many off-targets have no ill effects.
 Just because an off-target change happened, it doesn’t have to have an effect.
 That said, there may still have been off-target effects that were missed.
 Time will tell.